 11. Check out the Abbey of San Miniato al Monte

 The legend about San Miniato is pretty cool, so I will give you a brief summary here.
-Minas ( Later San Miniato) was an Armenian prince that was serving under the Emperor Decius ( Emperor 249-251).
-Once the Emperor heard he was a Christian he had him executed by beheading and supposedly after the fact Minas picked up his head an walked to where his hermitage was where the present day church is.
+Minas ( Later San Miniato) was an Armenian prince that was serving under Emperor Decius ( Emperor 249-251).
+Once the Emperor heard he was a Christian he had him executed by beheading and supposedly after the fact Minas picked up his head and walked to where his hermitage was where the present-day church is.

 Location: Via delle Porte Sante, 34 (Cemetery of Porte Sante)

 10. Walk Through the Garden of the Iris

 If you happen to be in Florence from April 25th to May 20th, this is a must.
 The crest of Florence is known as the Giglio and the Giglio is inspired by the Iris, which is abundant in Florence.

 This garden is magical and an extremely local thing to do in Florence.
 The Iris are beautiful flowers that live cohesively with an olive grove.
 There is a beautiful view of Florence and wonderful aromas.
 You won’t find many tourists here!

 9. Devour a Bistecca Fiorentina on a Food Tour

 The Bistecca Fiorentina is what it sounds like – a Florentine Steak.
 The cut of meat can be veal or from a heifer cattle which is a cow that has not birthed a calf yet.
 Furthermore, it must be taken from a Chianina breed of cattle that have origins in Siena.
 Before ordering this steak you should know it is commonly served rare.